 They Thought This HIV Strategy Couldn't Work.
 But It Did

-In high-income countries like the U.S., the standard of care for people infected by HIV is to provide antiretroviral pills when the virus is found, even when there are no symptoms of AIDS.
-The strategy staves off the disease and has a second – big – benefit.
-It's been shown to prevent the spread of HIV in sexual encounters.
+In high-income countries like the U.S., the standard of care for people infected with HIV is to provide antiretroviral pills when the virus is found, even when there are no symptoms of AIDS.
+The strategy staves off the disease and has a second — big — benefit.
+It has been shown to prevent the spread of HIV in sexual encounters.
 It's called "treatment as prevention" (TasP in medical jargon), or "test and treat."

 But in low-income countries, "test and treat" is not the typical approach to prevention.
-There's been no research to support it.
+There has been no research to support it.

+So 10 years ago, researchers began planning a massive study of treatment as prevention in South Africa and Zambia.
+The team came from the London School of Hygiene and Tropical Medicine, Imperial College and from several other institutions in the U.S., Zambia and South Africa.

-When they started, they said, there was some doubt in the AIDS research community if the effort would be successful.
+When they started, they said, there was some doubt in the AIDS research community about whether the effort would be successful.
 "People didn't think we could provide antiretroviral therapy in sub-Saharan Africa at all," says study co-leader Richard Hayes of the London School of Hygiene and Tropical Medicine.
 "There was a lot of skepticism."

 Helen Ayles, from the same institution and a Zambian research organization called Zambart, hit the same resistance.
 "People said you'll never get communities to test, and you'll never get communities to want to start treatment early and if you do they'll never stay on the treatment."
-That attitude sprang partly from past struggles to get people to follow a regimen of daily drugs, in both developed and developing countries – and from local mistrust in low-income countries when foreigners arrive to carry out a health mission.
+That attitude sprang partly from past struggles to get people to follow a regimen of daily drugs, in both developed and developing countries — and from local mistrust when foreigners arrive in low-income countries to carry out a health mission.

-So ten years ago, researchers began planning a massive study of treatment as prevention in South Africa and Zambia.
-The team came from the London School of Hygiene and Tropical Medicine, Imperial College and from several other institutions in the U.S., Zambia and South Africa.

 The study provided "test and treat" to communities containing a total of about 1 million people in South Africa and Zambia from 2013 to 2018.
 The $130 million project is called PopART (Population Effects of Antiretroviral Therapy to Reduce HIV Transmission).